cocolocomoco21/InterviewPrep/Chapter2_Algorithms/Sorting-SelectionSort.md

 # Selection Sort
 ## Overview

-Select the smallest remaining element (via linear scan) and move it to the front.
-Repeat on the remaining n-1 elements, repeatedly, until the array is sorted.
+Selection sort works by selecting the smallest element from an unsorted list and moving it to the front.

 ## Typical Use-Case